Skip to main content

 Is higher EPS always better?

-Higher EPS indicates more profitability per share, but context matters.
-Compare EPS to the stock price (using P/E ratio) and to competitors.
+Higher EPS means more profit per share, but context matters.
+Compare EPS to the stock price using the P/E ratio, and compare it to competitors.
 A $10 EPS on a $50 stock is very different from $10 EPS on a $500 stock.
-Growth rate of EPS matters more than the absolute number.
+The growth rate of EPS matters more than the raw number.

 What's the difference between basic and diluted EPS?

 Basic EPS uses actual shares outstanding.
-Diluted EPS includes all potential shares from stock options, convertible bonds, and warrants.
-Diluted EPS is lower and more conservative, representing the 'worst case' of maximum share dilution.
-Analysts typically focus on diluted EPS.
+Diluted EPS includes all potential shares from stock options, convertible bonds, and warrants—making it lower and more conservative.
+Think of diluted EPS as the 'worst case' scenario with maximum dilution.
+Analysts typically focus on the diluted number.